hsuonsivu/hsupublic/3d-models/README.md

 Modules

+function countersinkd returns countersink diameter when using ruuvireika module to create screw holes.

+cylindervoids cuts tiny voids in cylinder shape, to make objects potentially stronger by replacing fill with 100% fill in specified area.
+Note that you need to check your slicer settings, as defaults may cause voids to be expanded or deleted.

 ruuvireika makes a hole for screw, including countersink shape.
 This is intended to be used to cut out the hole for screw.
 I normally use wood screws for 3D prints.